-Goals:
+10 A. Goals:

-11 1.
-Goal A: Maximize the region's agricultural economy with sensitivity to 12 the environment.
-13 2.
-Goal B: Support water-oriented uses to maximize the positive economic impact of tourism and recreational development.
-14 15 3.
-Goal C: Promote economic growth that conserves natural resources and open spaces, and maintains environmental quality and rural character.
-16 17 4.
-Goal D: Secure commercial and industrial infrastructure necessary for maintains environmental quality.
+- 1. Goal A: Maximize the region's agricultural economy with sensitivity to the environment. - 2.
+Goal B: Support water-oriented uses to maximize the positive economic impact of tourism and recreational development. - 3.
+Goal C: Promote economic growth that conserves natural resources and open spaces, and maintains environmental quality and rural character. - 4.
+Goal D: Secure commercial and industrial infrastructure necessary for future development in shoreline areas where it is most feasible and when it maintains environmental quality.